Apax Partners senior dealmaker exits as losses loom

-NEW YORK/LONDON Khawar Mann, one of Apax Partners LLP's most senior dealmakers, is leaving after racking up losses on bad healthcare deals, adding to an already high turnover at one of Europe's largest buyout firms.
+NEW YORK/LONDON, Sept 27 Khawar Mann, one of Apax Partners LLP's most senior dealmakers, is leaving after racking up losses on bad healthcare deals, adding to an already high turnover at one of Europe's largest buyout firms.

 More than half of Apax's senior dealmakers have left the firm over the last five years, a high level of turnover in an industry where top executives often remain in place for decades.